 Two wheels.
-1000bhp.
-400mph?
+1,000 bhp.
+400 mph?

 The vehicle British-born Martin will pilot for this straight-line challenge is at once familiar and other-worldly: a sleekly futuristic projectile called the Triumph Infor Rocket Streamliner, powered by what essentially amounts to two road-legal motorcycle engines strapped together.

-The engineers behind it hope that the combination will be enough to break the current world record of 376.3mph, held since 2010 by California's Rocky Robinson.
+The engineers behind it hope that the combination will be enough to break the current world record of 376.3 mph, held since 2010 by California's Rocky Robinson.

 The crew chief and lead designer for Triumph's record attempt is Matt Markstaller.
 The Oregon-based engineer explained how man and machine will need to combine to make history.

 "Instead of sitting on the machine, like a conventional bike, Guy is strapped into a seven-point harness with his feet in front of him," Markstaller told CNN.
-"Instead of a single handlebar he has two joystick styled controls."
+"Instead of a single handlebar he has two joystick-styled controls."

 Markstaller's background is in aerodynamics, most recently working with Daimler.
 He had a clear idea of a basic design for the Streamliner, and the result is a striking machine that oozes purpose.
 Against the barren backdrop of the famous salt flats, home to both staggering achievements as well as tragic disasters, the Streamliner is a breathtaking sight.